edge-core/sonic-buildimage/README.md

 - If you are running make for the first time, a sonic-slave-${USER} docker image will be built automatically.
 This may take a while, but it is a one-time action, so please be patient.

 - The root user account is disabled.
-However, the created user can sudo.
+However, the created user can `sudo`.

-- The target directory is ./target, containing the NOS installer image and docker images.
+- The target directory is `./target`, containing the NOS installer image and docker images.
-  - sonic-generic.bin: SONiC switch installer image (ONIE compatiable)
+  - sonic-generic.bin: SONiC switch installer image (ONIE compatible)
-  - sonic-aboot.bin: SONiC switch installer image (Aboot compatiable)
+  - sonic-aboot.bin: SONiC switch installer image (Aboot compatible)
   - docker-base.gz: base docker image where other docker images are built from, only used in build process (gzip tar archive)
   - docker-database.gz: docker image for in-memory key-value store, used as inter-process communication (gzip tar archive)
   - docker-fpm.gz: docker image for quagga with fpm module enabled (gzip tar archive)